5 outreach sales techniques to drive leads into your pipeline

 1. Qualify your leads

-- The common attributes between your customers (such as company size, location, industry, etc.)
+Common customer attributes (such as company size, location, industry, etc.)

-- Which customers have had the highest LTV (lifetime value) for your business
+Which customer segments have the highest LTV (lifetime value)

 Compare prospective leads with your ideal profile